This Pride month, we dive into the history, evolution and importance of the rainbow flag.

 Baker passed away in 2017, leaving behind an incredible legacy.

-Why we should all be flying the rainbow flag in LGBT+ History Month and beyond
+Why we should all be flying the rainbow flag during Pride and beyond

 Research has consistently shown that diverse workplaces lead to better outcomes, including increased innovation and productivity.